-Entry-level freediving fins come with plastic blade that lasts longer than fragile carbon ones.
-Simple plastic blade fins are often used by advanced freedivers, spearfishers too thanks to the great durability and lower sensitivity.
-Some divers use simple, inexpensive plastic blade fins for fun-dives or diving in rocky areas, and save their fiberglass model for training and boat diving when the risk of damages is lower.
+Entry-level freediving fins come with plastic blades that last longer than fragile carbon ones.
+Simple plastic blade fins are often used by advanced freedivers and spearfishermen too thanks to the great durability and lower sensitivity.
+Some divers use simple, inexpensive plastic blade fins for fun-dives or diving in rocky areas, and save their fiberglass model for training and boat diving when the risk of unwanted damages is lower.

-Yes, freedive fins for beginners are the most affordable ones!
+Beginner freedive fins are the most affordable ones!
 If you lose/damage them, you don’t need to rob the bank to get a new pair.
-Don’t decide on the price only, to find the best freedive fins that suit you the most, determine clearly your needs and future goals.
+Don’t decide on the price only, to find the best entry-level freediving fins that suit you the most, determine clearly your needs and future goals.

 Cheap freedive fins for beginner freedivers, but perfect for those too who want an inexpensive model that you can use on rocks without worrying about damaging an expensive one.

-Foot pockets are made of the thermoplastic rubber (same material that used in high-end foot pockets).
-Highly flexible, efficient and strong polypropylene composite blades.
-MAKO HUNTER is designed to maximize thrust and stability.
+MAKO Hunter’s foot pockets are made of the thermoplastic rubber (same material used in high-end foot pockets).
+The highly flexible polypropylene composite blades are efficient and strong.
+The MAKO HUNTER is designed to maximize thrust and stability.